ryancalhoun/just-keep-zipping/README.md

 http://googleapis.github.io/google-cloud-ruby/docs/google-cloud-storage/latest/Google/Cloud/Storage/Bucket.html#compose-instance_method

-Each interval, e.g. 50-100 files, save the current data into s3.
+Each interval, e.g. 50-100 files, save the current data into GCS.
 When finished, use the compose method to join the parts into a whole (for more than 32 parts, iteratively compose the destination file as an input of the next group).

 	zip = JustKeepZipping.new